UK rejects Trump call for Farage as US envoy

 "The British Conservative Party are incredibly snobby about me.
 They've always looked down upon me.
 They find it very difficult to even have a conversation with me," he said.

-"If they came to me and said would you want to do something that would help the benefit of our country, and our trade relationship with America, and that would work both ways, if they came and asked me to do it, of course I'd think very hard about doing it.
+"If they came to me and said, 'Would you want to do something that would help the benefit of our country, and our trade relationship with America, and that would work both ways,' if they came and asked me to do it, of course I'd think very hard about doing it.
 But I honestly think it's unlikely."

 Bonding over Brexit

-Farage was quick to board a plane after Trump's election, congratulating him three days later during a meeting at Trump Tower in New York.
+Farage was quick to board a plane after Trump's victory, congratulating him three days later during a meeting at Trump Tower in New York.

 On Twitter, Farage posted a photo of the pair, with Trump giving his signature thumbs-up gesture, and Farage wide-mouthed with excitement.